 The UK trial of dexamethasone, called Recovery, enrolled more than 11,500 patients at 175 NHS hospitals.
 The results reaffirm the crucial importance of large randomized control trials that can deliver actionable evidence.
 WHO stated that it is focusing on further research into the use of steroids as a priority and will continue to work with all it’s partners to further develop lifesaving therapeutics and vaccines to tackle COVID-19.

-ADCs Adjuvants antibodies APIs assays CBD Drug repurposing generic drugs HPAPI inflammasome inhibitors Microbial monoclonal antibodies peptides receptor antagonist recombinant adenovirus vectors recombinant protein RNA steroids vaccine development
+ADCs Adjuvants antibodies APIs assays Brexit cardiovascular CBD CKD CV Renal & Metabolism (CVMD) Diabetes Drug repurposing generic drugs HIV HPAPI inflammasome inhibitors Microbial monoclonal antibodies nanoparticles peptides protein purification receptor antagonist recombinant adenovirus vectors recombinant protein RNA steroids T2D vaccine development viral vector